Sauk Valley Community College provides a comprehensive program of student services.

 Student Services Mission Statement

-Sauk Valley Community College Student Services is committed to providing comprehensive programs and services in a supportive, caring, and challenging learning environment for the purpose of allowing its students the opportunity to take the initiative and responsibility for their total development including their educational, professional, and personal goals.
+Sauk Valley Community College Student Services is committed to providing comprehensive programs and services in a supportive, caring, and challenging learning environment for the purpose of allowing its students the opportunity to take the initiative and responsibility for their total development including lifelong learning, professional, and personal goals.